 - The seasonal variation in skin hydration, sebum, scaliness, brightness and elasticity in Korean females.

-CONCLUSION: The correlations shown between the skin biophysical parameters (skin hydration, sebum, scales, brightness, and elasticity) and environmental factors demonstrate that the skin biophysical parameters are affected by environmental factors (air temperature, relative humidity, and highest precipitation.
+THE TAKE AWAY: The correlations shown between the skin biophysical parameters (skin hydration, sebum, scales, brightness, and elasticity) and environmental factors demonstrate that the skin biophysical parameters are affected by environmental factors (air temperature, relative humidity, and highest precipitation.

 - Effect of room humidity on the formation of fine wrinkles in the facial skin of Japanese

-CONCLUSION: These results indicate that even a 30% difference in RH can affect skin properties in 30 min.
+THE TAKE AWAY: These results indicate that even a 30% difference in RH can affect skin properties in 30 min.
 The importance of humidity stabilization and the necessity of acclimation to the humidity, particularly when the study concerns wrinkles, were thus confirmed.